 Check the weather forecast and schedule the best time to keep your food outside.

-Although freezing temperatures and snow outside can keep your food frozen during the winter months, it is a good idea to keep it away from the direct sunlight.
+Although freezing temperatures and snow outside can keep your food frozen during the winter months, it is a good idea to keep it away from direct sunlight.
 Sunlight can cause the outer layers of food to thaw before freezing again, which isn’t good for perishable foods like meat or fish, nor is it safe.

 Another thing to keep in mind when storing your food outside is that curious critters might come around if they see or smell food.
 Keep your food in a safe, animal-proof container and make sure nobody would mistake it for the free giveaway.